f4exb/sdrangel/plugins/samplesink/xtrxoutput/readme.md

 LimeSDR is a 2x2 MIMO device so it has two transmitting channels.
 This shows the corresponding Tx channel index (0 or 1).

 <h3>5: Stream sample rate</h3>

-Baseband I/Q sample rate in kS/s.
-This is the device to host sample rate (11) divided by the software interpolation factor (10).
+In host to device sample rate input mode (11A) this is the baseband I/Q sample rate in kS/s.
+This is the host to device sample rate (11) divided by the software interpolation factor (10).

+In baseband sample rate input mode (11A) this is the host to device sample rate in kS/s.
+This is the baseband sample rate (11) multiplied by the software interpolation factor (10)

 <h3>6: NCO toggle</h3>